Women’s Leadership Circle

 How do you apply?

-The next Women’s Leadership Circle will be held in the Northeast Kingdom beginning in January, 2020.
+Rutland County has been selected as the location for the next Women’s Leadership Circle which will begin in January, 2020.
 For information about this Circle, please contact Lisa Christie.

 What do you gain?